TAnas0/Apollo-Server-Boilerplate/README.md

 ## Prisma

-Install Prisma CLI: `npm install -g prisma@5`
-Generate Prisma migrations from the Schema: `prisma generate --schema src/prisma/schema.prisma` Make sure the environment variable `DATABASE_URL` is well defined in `.env`, then apply migrations on the database: `prisma migrate dev --name init --schema src/prisma/schema.prisma`.
+Make sure the environment variable `DATABASE_URL` is well defined in `.env`, then generate and apply migrations on the database: `npx prisma migrate dev --name init`.

+Generate Prisma client from the Schema: `npx prisma generate`.
+The Prisma client will be available as an NPM package under `node_modules/@prisma/client`.

+To seed the database, run `npx prisma db seed`.
+If you have the environment variable `NODE_ENV` set to `development`, it will fill the database with test data.

 ## Branches